tjlee1220/WebExp/docs/howto.rst

 * The first column is the Primary_id that SQL uses to keep track of every individual entry.
 You must assign a unique one for each item.

-* The next column is 'exp_id' or experiment id which is linked to the 'experiments' table which describes stimulus mapping within each block.
+* The next column is *exp_id* or experiment id which is linked to the *experiments* table which describes stimulus mapping within each block.

-* The 'name' column contains the name of the block and it is displayed as the title of block_view.php when viewed by the subject.
+* The *name* column contains the name of the block and it is displayed as the title of block_view.php when viewed by the subject.

-* The 'instruction_text' column contains the instructions for each block that is displayed to the user when they are viewing the block_view.php html document.
+* The *instruction_text* column contains the instructions for each block that is displayed to the user when they are viewing the block_view.php html document.

-* The 'notes' column is optional and is there for anything that you would want to write about a block.
+* The *notes* column is optional and is there for anything that you would want to write about a block.

-* The 'timeout' column contains an integer value that describes the amount of time, in milliseconds, alloted to the user to respond to the stimulus presented in a trial.
+* The *timeout* column contains an integer value that describes the amount of time, in milliseconds, alloted to the user to respond to the stimulus presented in a trial.

-* 'fb_time', also an integer value that represents milliseconds, tells the program how long to keep feedback on the screen after the subject has responded to a stimulus.
+* *fb_time*, also an integer value that represents milliseconds, tells the program how long to keep feedback on the screen after the subject has responded to a stimulus.

-* 'fixation_time', another integer value that represents milliseconds, controls how long the fixation cross '+' is shown before a stimulus is presented to the subject.
+* *fixation_time*, another integer value that represents milliseconds, controls how long the fixation cross *+* is shown before a stimulus is presented to the subject.

-* The 'positive_img','negative_img',and 'neutral_img' columns provide the url of the image that is to be presented along with positive, negative, and neutral feedback.
+* The *positive_img*,*negative_img*,and *neutral_img* columns provide the url of the image that is to be presented along with positive, negative, and neutral feedback.

-* The 'timestamp' column is automatically generated and gives the time and date of the block's creation.
+* The *timestamp* column is automatically generated and gives the time and date of the block*s creation.

-* The 'js_file' column provides the javascript file that is to be used for that specific block to govern any interactivity.
-The 'prac_js" column has the same function except that it is used for the practice portion of that block instead of the main trial.
+* The *js_file* column provides the javascript file that is to be used for that specific block to govern any interactivity.
+The *prac_js" column has the same function except that it is used for the practice portion of that block instead of the main trial.

-* The 'valid_responses' column contains a serialized php array (See 'Setting up a new task') that describes which keys are considered valid responses during the block.
+* The *valid_responses* column contains a serialized php array (See *Setting up a new task*) that describes which keys are considered valid responses during the block.
 The default value for this column is:

 ::